-The UniversityAdmission.se website will be your definitive guide through the application.
-You can apply to all credited universities in Sweden, but never forget to check for eligibility and the required documents, seeing how they can either make or break your dream of studying abroad.
+The UniversityAdmission.se website will be your definitive guide through the application process.
+You can apply to all accredited universities in Sweden, but never forget to check your eligibility and the required documents — they can either make or break your dream of studying abroad.

 You can either go on the official page of your Master’s programme, or you can find the Swedish course that suits you directly on the homepage.

 English is a must-have in Sweden since most Master’s programmes are taught in it.
 Usually, the degrees will ask for the equivalent of English 6/English B course, but this may vary, so you should definitely check your programme for details.

 You won’t necessarily need an English test.
 There are two more language requirements you could meet, that will consider your proficiency sufficient.
 These are:

 - English-taught high school studies